habrman/FaceRecognition/README.md

 │   ├── Eve
 │   │   ├── Eve0.png
 ```
-Download the [model](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk) to a folder named `model` and run `python3 main.py ./model/ ./ids/` to start the program.
+Download and unpack the [model](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk) to a folder and run `python3 main.py ./folder/model.pb ./ids/` to start the program.
+Make sure to replace `./folder/model.pb` with the path to the downloaded model.

 Visualization hotkeys:
 *   l - toggle facial landmarks